-Special permit inspection areas are defined to mean the area that extends 220 yards on each side of the centerline.
-The special permit segments are located in a total of three (3) special permit inspection areas totaling 896,016 feet (169.7 miles).
+The special permit inspection areas are defined as the area that extends 220 yards on each side of the centerline along approximately 185.7 miles of 26-inch and 30-inch diameter pipelines in Brevard, Lake, Marion, Orange, and Osceola Counties, Florida.
 A summary of special permit inspection areas is included in Table 2 - Special Permit Inspection Areas.